 Bridgeport real estate is some of the most expensive in West Virginia, although Bridgeport house values don't compare to the most expensive real estate in the U.S.

-Bridgeport is a decidedly white-collar city, with fully 89.45% of the workforce employed in white-collar jobs, well above the national average.
+Bridgeport is a decidedly white-collar city, with fully 89.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bridgeport is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bridgeport who work in office and administrative support (15.55%), management occupations (12.14%), and sales jobs (11.41%).
+There are especially a lot of people living in Bridgeport who work in office and administrative support (17.74%), management occupations (12.04%), and healthcare (11.02%).

 Also of interest is that Bridgeport has more people living here who work in computers and math than 95% of the places in the US.

-Bridgeport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bridgeport doesn't have a public transportation system that people use for their commute.

 The people who call Bridgeport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bridgeport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bridgeport include Irish, English, Italian, and Scots-Irish.
+The greatest number of Bridgeport residents report their race to be White, followed by Asian.
+Important ancestries of people in Bridgeport include Irish, Italian, English, and Scots-Irish.

 The most common language spoken in Bridgeport is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.